MITHRADEVI-K/GATE_2026/README.md

 3. Update the Summary Statistics section after completing tests
 4. Identify weak question numbers by looking at vertical patterns
 5. Track improvement across tests by comparing scores

+initial plan is 5000 questions to be practiced , but that is not possible 2000 questions solved and revised 3 times in enough